 These days, people rely on cloud storage to hold their data, whether that be images, important documents, or work files.
 On top of that, people are looking for affordable cloud storage that's reliable and easy to use.

 pCloud is a comprehensive and easy-to-use cloud storage solution that meets the needs of both individuals and businesses alike.
-The team behind pCloud believes that most cloud storage services are too technical for the average user and therefore focuses on being user-friendly.
+The team behind pCloud believes that most cloud storage services are too technical for the average user and therefore focus on being user-friendly.
 And while the free plan is seemingly limited, it's safe to say there is lots of value to be had if you invest in a lifetime premium plan.

 On the other hand, Sync.com is a freemium cloud storage solution that aims to put user privacy first and foremost with end-to-end encryption.
 It comes with leveled tiers, complete with additional storage space, as well as the ability to store, share and access files from anywhere.
 And just in case you ever run into any trouble with your cloud storage, Sync.com provides priority in-house support to help you with whatever you need.